sahilpatel09/sahilpatel09.github.io/blog/appwrite/appwritedevto.md

 	* Download and Install Putty
 	* Add the IP address copied and click <code>Open</code>.
 	* Putty will prompt for credentials.
 Enter credentials and click enter.
-	* If everything would be okay so far then you will be logged into the instace with sudo permissions.
+	* If everything would be okay so far then you will be logged into the instance with sudo permissions.

 ![Putty Image](./puttydeploy.png)